Learn About LIHEAP in Louisiana

 If in need of emergency utility assistance in Louisiana, the program can also provide expedited applications and benefit payments in the event of a utility disconnect notice that has been received by a household due to nonpayment.

-Types of LIHEAP Energy Assistance in Louisiana
+Learn About Types of LIHEAP Energy Assistance in Louisiana

 In Louisiana, cooling and heating assistance is available throughout the year while funding remains available.
 This low income home energy assistance program provides low income households with financial assistance in order to offset some of the cost of utility bills, especially in the coldest and hottest months of the year.
 However, the program is not meant to cover the entire cost of a household’s utilities, but rather provide a beneficiary amount that can be used towards current, past due and future balances with a utility company.